Totoleheros/tppa-alignment-protocol/README.md

 > ✅ `X` targets AZM, `Y` targets ALT
 > ✅ `Fxxx` is the speed, required as an integer

+> 📝 **Note**: G53 and G91 are part of standard G-code logic.
+> G53 enforces movement in *absolute coordinates*, while G91 enables *relative positioning*.
+These conventions ensure compatibility with CAM tools, CNC interpreters, and plugin expectations like TPPA.

 ---

 ### 🗨️ Firmware Replies